Right Arrow

 • Limited connectivity at remote sites

 AI-powered systems excel at automated compliance monitoring—a critical capability for meeting your safety incident rate targets.
-These platforms automatically identify workers not wearing required PPE, instantly alerting supervisors to non-compliance situations.
-Sites implementing AI-powered PPE monitoring often achieve compliance rates exceeding 95% within the first few months of deployment, compared to 70-80% with traditional human-based oversight (Source: World Construction Today).
+These platforms automatically identify workers not wearing required PPE, swiftly alerting supervisors to non-compliance situations.
+By automating this process, sites can increase PPE compliance compared to relying on manual oversight alone.

 The technology extends beyond PPE detection: